 Some of the famous inmates who were “sent to the Tower” include Henry VIII’s wife Anne Boleyn and subsequently her daughter, Elizabeth I (later Queen Elizabeth).
 More recently, the infamous gangster twins Reggie and Ronnie Kray were two of the last prisoners in the Tower of London.

-Then, of course, there’s the fact that its home to the mind-bogglingly valuable Crown Jewels.
+Then, of course, there’s the fact that it’s home to the mind-bogglingly valuable Crown Jewels and home to one of the oldest continuous ceremonies in the world.

 With such varied history, it’s no wonder it’s such an iconic London attraction.